pulibrary/firestone_locator/README.md

 ### To Run a single test

-1. Note the name of the file that contains your test, the class that contains your test, and the method that actually contains your assertions.
+1. Note the name of the file that contains your test and the method that actually contains your assertions.
-1. `lando ssh`
-1. `php phpunit-7.4.phar --filter methodName ClassName tests/FileName.php`
+1. `lando php phpunit-8.phar --filter methodName tests/FileName.php`

 For example, if you want to run the `testLinks` method in the `CompareProdTest` class in the `CompareProdTest.php` file, you would run:

 ```
-php phpunit-7.4.phar --filter testLinks CompareProdTest tests/CompareProdTest.php
+lando php phpunit-8.phar --filter testLinks tests/CompareProdTest.php
 ```

 ## Deploy to server